rubocop/rubocop-rspec/manual/cops_rspec.md

 With the configuration option `CustomTransform` modules or classes can be specified that should not as usual be transformed from CamelCase to snake_case (e.g. 'RuboCop' => 'rubocop' ).

+With the configuration option `SpecSuffixOnly` test files will only be checked to ensure they end in '_spec.rb'.
+This option disables checking for consistency in the test subject or test methods.

 ### Examples